2zqa/generate-update-manifest/README.md

 ## Example usage

-Make sure that you match only one asset with the `asset-filter` input.
+**Note:** Make sure that you match only one asset with the `asset-filter` input.
 Otherwise the action will pick the first asset that matches the filter.

 ```yaml
 uses: 2zqa/generate-update-manifest@v1